 just a mile or two east of Joseph Gerwing’s farm.
 Settlement

 had dramatically reduced the

-existence by hunting what they could and doing odd jobs for the
+game was left and doing odd jobs for the

 settlers.
 The natives became adept at arriving at meal times, so

 the settlers would share their fare and send them on their way.

 a summer day in 1917, Joseph was away to Muenster on one of his